EndlessInternational/adaptive_configuration/README.md

 **Parameters** are the basic building blocks of your configuration.
 They represent individual settings or options that you can define with specific types, defaults, and other attributes.

-When defining a parameter, you specify its name and optionally type, default and alias.
+When defining a parameter, you specify its name and optionally type, default and other options.

 ### Example: